 The price you pay depends on several factors such as the features you require the bed to do, the size of the bed, mattress and specification.

 When comparing pricing between different brands, bear in mind that construction quality can differ a lot.
 Care beds less that £800 are likely to have a scaled back specification with weaker steel construction (check weight capacity), noisier motors, foil/veneer wrapped wood (damages easily) and plastic side rail fittings (notorious for snapping).
 The mattress platform is another area where corners can be cut as cheaper beds will space slats far apart to save steel but this in turn causes comfort issues and heavier users will feel the slats through the mattress.
-Look out for at least a two warranty and check it covers parts and labour.
-Also read reviews to se how other's have got on with the bed.
+Look out for at least a two year warranty and check it covers parts and labour.
+Also read reviews to see how other's have got on with the bed.
 All Opera Profiling Care Beds come with a 3 year parts and labour warranty as standard.